RxConnected

 If you suffer from erectile dysfunction (ED), you may be very eager to procure the medication that will relieve your symptoms.
 So you approach your doctor and have an intimate discussion about your sexual health.
 Your doctor then prescribes you Cialis (tadalafil).
 Relieved, you take your prescription to your preferred pharmacy only to realize that it is not covered by your insurance plan

 Why?
 Many Americans run into the conundrum of needing drugs that are not covered by insurance.
 This is likely because certain drugs, like Cialis (tadalafil), are not deemed “medically necessary.”
 This means that unlike, say, a diabetes drug, ED drugs are not required to maintain adequate health.
-For example, Rep. Steven King (R-Iowa) once told WebMD that if sex was truly medically necessary, there wouldn’t be elderly priests.[1]

 Such a decision by insurance companies and government agencies can be controversial.
 After all, sexual health can be a major component of one’s general health.
 An unsatisfactory sex life can lead to serious damage to self-esteem, mental health, and relationships.
 In a way, it can be life-changing.